shuan4638/Fingerprint-Passing-nerial-network-FPNN-/README.md

 1. "FP2VEC: A new molecular featurizer for learning molecular properties", Bioinformatics, 35 (23), pp. 4979-4985, 2019

-2. "Convolutional networks on graphs for learning molecular fingerprints", neural information processing systems, pp. 2224–2232, 2015.
+2. "Convolutional networks on graphs for learning molecular fingerprints", Neural information processing systems, pp. 2224–2232, 2015.